MichaelCurrin/auto-commit-msg/README.md

 ## Release disclaimer

 - This application is still in **pre-release** stage.
-- But... it is still functional and I use it daily, so please use it too if you want.
+- But, ... it is _still_ functional, and I use it daily, so please use it too if you want.
-- There are just some finishing touches still, like making a new logo, releasing the package on the marketplace (so you can install it without downloading from releases page) and cleaning up the docs.
+- There are just some finishing touches still, like making a new logo, releasing the package on the marketplace (so you can install it without downloading from the releases page), and cleaning up the docs.
 It can become version `1.0.0` around then.
-- There are also a bunch of issues I want to work through to extend functionality to make the extension smarter.
+- There are issues I want to work through to extend functionality to make the extension smarter.

 ## Features

 See more info on the [Features](/docs/features.md) page in the docs.

-- Simply click the extension button in the Git pane.
+- Just click the extension button in the Git pane.
 - Reads the state of files in your Git repo or staged files
 - Generates a commit message, which you can use or edit
-- Describes a variety of changes - when file is added, removed, moved, renamed...
+- Describes a variety of changes - when a file is added, removed, moved, renamed, etc.
 - Handles multiple files at once.
 - Infers a Conventional Commit category where possible - e.g. `feat`, `ci`, `build`.
-- Suitable for development in a variety of languages and tools - it can recognize a range of files based on path and extension, such as related to CI, configs, dependency or docs.
+- Suitable for development in a variety of languages and tools.
+It can recognize a range of files based on path and extension, such related to CI, configs, dependency, or docs.

 ## Sample usage

-Here are some screenshots of what messages the extension generates, based on changed files.
+Here are some screenshots of what messages the extension generates based on changed files.

-If you created a new file and staged it.
+If you created a new file and staged it:

 <div align="center">
     <img src="/docs/_media/sample-feat.png" alt="feat" title="feat" width="250" />
 </div>

-If you updated a build-related file.
+If you updated a build-related file:

 <div align="center">
 <img src="/docs/_media/sample-build.png" alt="build" title="build" width="250" />
 </div>

-If updated a file in `docs/` or a `README.md` anywhere.
+If updated a file in `docs/` or a `README.md` anywhere:

 <div align="center">
 <img src="/docs/_media/sample-docs.png" alt="docs" title="docs" width="250" />
 </div>

-If you renamed a file.
+If you renamed a file:

 <div align="center">
     <img src="/docs/_media/sample-rename.png" alt="rename" title="rename" width="250" />